Fogarty Foundation Assist EdConnect to Reach New Training Heights

 EdConnect CEO Gerri Clay speaks passionately about the project.

-“We can’t thank the Fogarty Foundation enough for their overwhelming support in our new training projects.
-Without their dedication and contribution to the projects, we simply would be unable to deliver these amazing outcomes.”
+“We can’t thank the Fogarty Foundation enough for understanding the importance of training for volunteers and making the training possible.
+Without their support and contribution to the training project, we simply would not be able to achieve these amazing outcomes for our volunteers”.

 “We are committed to providing volunteers with additional opportunities to participate in professional learning, which can be done online and in person.
 Each year EdConnect conducts an evaluation survey which seeks to understand what volunteers and member schools identify as necessary additional training.
 The 2020 survey indicated strong results and the new funding arrangement will concentrate on three main areas of training,” she explains.